filyp/autocorrect/README.md

 Where `your_word_frequency_dict` is a dictionary which maps words to their average frequencies in your text.
 If you want to change the default word set only a bit, you can just edit `spell.nlp_data` parameter, after `spell` was initialized.

 # Adding new languages

+## A simpler but untested way - wordfreq

+It should be possible to get word frequencies from the [wordfreq](https://github.com/rspeer/wordfreq/) package.
+You should be able to provide this word frequency data to autocorrector through `nlp_data` parameter.
+You will also need to generate appropriate alphabet (see `constants.py`).

+## A more complicated but tested way - wikipedia text

+*Note: I will no longer accept PRs to add individual languages using this method.
+A more sensible approach would be to try using the wordfreq method, and adding many languages at once in some general way.
+But I don't have time to implement this myself.*

 First, define special letters, by adding entries in `word_regexes` and `alphabets` dicts in autocorrect/constants.py.

 Now, you need a bunch of text.
 Easiest way is to download wikipedia.